a-dymovsky/a-dymovsky/README.md

 ### Projects

-**[ga4-elt-pipeline](https://github.com/a-dymovsky/ga4-elt-pipeline)** - An ELT pipeline for GA4's BigQuery export.
+- **[ga4-elt-pipeline](https://github.com/a-dymovsky/ga4-elt-pipeline)** - An ELT pipeline for GA4's BigQuery export.
 Raw events land as Parquet, get transformed in DuckDB, modeled with dbt, and orchestrated on Airflow.
-Intended as an example of the modern data stack end-to-end, free, and runnable on a laptop. `Python` · `dbt` · `DuckDB` · `Airflow` · `Parquet`
+Intended as an example of the modern data stack end-to-end, free, and runnable on a laptop. `Python` · `dbt` · `DuckDB` · `Airflow` · `Parquet` · `Docker`

 ---
 ### Stack